 Of course, this low-key, easy-breezy attitude changes immediately on the morning of the birthday: Not even a fucking pancake?
-Look at me eating the crummy dregs of the Fruit and Fibre box.
-Not even some daffodils on the way back from Co-op?
+Look at me eating crummy dregs of cereal.
+Not even some daffodils on the way back from work?

 WATCH: 'Slutever' – Inside the Lives of Lifestyle Slaves

 That argument when you try to be chill but your bottled-up craziness all comes out at once

 No, honestly, go watch the Arsenal soccer game with the boys.
 I wanted to watch Saturday Night Takeaway minus Ant on my own anyway.
 I cannot wait to put on that fluffy robe, cup my own boob, and flick through other people's "boy done good" Instagram stories.

 Passive-aggression out the way, when—to them—it seems like the argument is done and over with, you manage to hold all the wide-eyed hysteria back until the following afternoon, when they come back from the shop with semi-skimmed milk: "YOU KNOW I LIKE SKIMMED.
 DO YOU NOT LOVE ME?"